Friday

 03:00 am

-The digital numbers of the clock illuminated the darkness with their constant red LED light.
-The curtain fluttered as the wind passed by the third floor of the apartment complex.
-As it did, the dim light from outside stretched into the bedroom and pushed the shadows into the corners.
+The digital numbers on the clock illuminated the bedroom and made it harder for Jake to fall asleep.
+The curtain fluttered as the wind passed by the window and as it did the dim light pushed the shadows back to the corners.

 03:19

-He closed his eyes and hid his face in his hands as his shoulders lifted toward his ears.
-He could feel the faint beating of his heart.
-His eyes drifted to the clock again and didn’t blink until it changed.
+He closed his eyes and hid his head in his hands.
+His shoulders trembled.
+He could feel the beating of his heart.
+Again, he looked toward the clock and didn’t blink until it shifted.

 03:20